wsphd/csun-rsp/strategic-alignment.md

 ## Vision (new, June 9, 2026)

   * The CSU Promise - Every CSU student will graduate with the opportunity for a first career job and/or a clear path to further study.
+    * **Potential Alignment** - There are plenty of positions, including in higher education, for individuals with Research, Data, CyberInfrastructure, and High-Performance Computing skills, knowledge, and abilities.

   * Affordability - Every student in California will be able to afford the total cost of a CSU degree.